Stradbroke, All Saints Church

 In the churchyard is a large memorial to the Fox family.
 The top of the memorial is made of copper, as are three sides, carved with inscriptions to members of the family, including Nathaniel Fox, who died in 1690.

-Another interesting tomb is that of James Chambers, an 18th century equivalent of a wandering minstrel.
-He lived as an itinerant pedlar, and used used his gift of creating acrostic verses based on people's names to make a living.
+Another interesting tomb is that of James Chambers, an 18th-century equivalent of a wandering minstrel.
+He lived as an itinerant pedlar and used his gift of creating acrostic verses based on people's names to make a living.
 His gravestone is carved with the symbol of a harp.

 About Stradbroke, All Saints Church

 Address: Church Street, Stradbroke, Suffolk, England, IP21 5JD

 Photo Credit: David Ross and Britain Express